software-inc-multiplayer/Website/README.md

 </div>

 This is the official Multiplayer Mod website repository.
-We use Firebase static hosting, everything is automatically deployed.
+We use Github Pages static hosting, everything is automatically deployed.

-Visit the website at [sincmultiplayer.net](https://sincmultiplayer.net/)
+Visit the website at [software-inc-multiplayer.github.io/Website](https://software-inc-multiplayer.github.io/Website/)

 ## Contributing